tnbouma/InformaticaF1DB/README.txt

 --- TERMINAL RESIZING ------

-The script checks if the terminal is big enough to comfortably print everything.
+The script checks (on StartUp()) if the terminal is big enough to comfortably print everything.
 If not it will ask the user if they want to resize or not.

 If the user entered "y" or "yes"
---> Terminal will output updated size of terminal to enable the user to resize the terminal.
+--> Terminal will output real-time size of terminal to enable the user to resize the terminal.
 The resizing program will automatically quit when the desired size has been reached.

 If the user entered "n" or "no"
 --> User gets redirected to main program.
-(THIS IS ASKING FOR UNEXPECTED ERRORS and should ONLY be used when absolutely necessary)
+(THIS IS ASKING FOR UNEXPECTED BEHAVIOR and should ONLY be used when absolutely necessary)
---> IF DATA DOESN'T PRINT IT IS MOST LIKELY BECAUSE YOUR TERMINAL IS TOO SMALL!, THIS IS ESPECIALLY LIKELY TO HAPPEN IN MENU 4.2!

-This is due to the fact that I made a checker to see if there is any room left to print another table next to another table (see menu 4.1).
-But because menu 4.2 is a single big table it is quite easy run out of space resulting in the program printing infinite empty lists. (you probably need at least 130 characters horizontally)

 ------- SETTINGS -----------